-- Size – the overall area of your roof
+- Roof Size – the overall area of your roof

-- Pitch – the slope of your roof from eaves to peak
+- Roof Pitch – the slope of your roof from eaves to peak

 - Height – how high is your roof, how big is the safety risk?

-- Roofing Materials – shingles, metal, wood, ceramic, slate, copper, etc.
+- Roofing Materials – asphalt shingles, metal shingles, wood, ceramic, slate, copper, etc.